Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery

 where $x_{i}^{v}$ is the feature of $v$-th modality of $i$-th subject.
 In order to allow the features of each modality to learn adaptively during the composition, the projection transformation of the subspace is applied to the features before estimating the cosine similarity. $\Theta^{v}$ is the projection matrix (Implemented by a full connectivity layer) of the $v$-th modal.

-For discrete features $\textbf{X}^{d}$, e.g., phenotype information, we calculate the correlation between pairs of subjects using attribute matching.
-We generate an adjacency matrix $\textbf{A}^{v,d}$ for $v$-th modality.
-In this study, $\textbf{A}^{v,d}$ belongs to the adjacency matrix of modal graph $\mathcal{G}_{phe}$.
+For discrete features $\textbf{X}^{d}$, i.e., PHE, we calculate the correlation between pairs of subjects using attribute matching.
+We construct an adjacency matrix $\textbf{A}^{v,d}$ for $v$-th modality.
 The similarity between subject $i$ and subject $j$ is estimated as: